Bacon Carbonara Pasta is a classic Italian dish with creamy egg sauce, noodles, eggs and bacon topped with Parmesan

 One of the most intimidating things about making carbonara pasta is the egg sauce.
 People worry about scrambling the eggs or eating raw eggs because of the heat of the pasta.
-Before publishing this recipe I tested it 5 times and tossed it with the eggs even taking an extra minute or so, tossing it slower or faster, trying to come up with ways you guys may approach the directions differently.
+This recipe has been tested multiple times before publishing, with pasta tossed with the eggs even taking an extra minute or so, tossing it slower or faster, trying to come up with the easiest approach.

-The only version that ended with scrambled eggs was pouring in the eggs directly into the pan fully before tossing (which is not how the directions are written.
+The only version that ended with scrambled eggs was pouring in the eggs directly into the pan fully before tossing, which is not how the directions are written.
 By following the directions below you’ll end up with a wonderful creamy pasta that doesn’t curdle.

 Pasta water is saved for this Carbonara Pasta because the extra starch in the water from the cooking process helps to create a creamier sauce.
 This makes it easy to create a thick, rich sauce without waiting for anything to cook down or without adding a lot of cream or excess cheese.

 This recipe shines because of its simplicity, but it also requires the use of good ingredients.
-I love thick cut bacon, or even high quality standard cut bacon.
+You’ll want to use thick cut bacon, or even high quality standard cut bacon.
 Use a freshly ground black pepper, the bigger the grind the more bold the flavor (shaker black pepper will hurt this recipe).
 Use shaved parmesan (or Romano) instead of grated for a less gritty texture.